bkgoodman/rpi-neopixel-alphasign/README.md

 `./neosign -x 8 -y 32 -m 'Hello, World!
 This is a test!'`

-Before building, make sure you fetch the required submodules with `git submodule sync` I think?

-I suppose I should break this out into an individual project which just includes the following library as a subproject.

-Pipe option allows you to specify a named pipe (file).
+Pipe option allows you to specify a named pipe (`-p filename`).
 Subsequent writes to the named pipe with update the display with the given text.

 # Building